LivePersonInc/developer-center/pages/documents/consumer experience/connector-api/getting-started/AppInstallJSON.md

 * `max_retries` - optional key.
 Use this field to configure the maximum number of retries which our Webhooks service will attempt in case of a failed request.
 For more information, please see the [Retry Policy](webhooks-retrypolicy.html) page.

-* `headers` - optional key.
-In case your request to the Webhooks requires headers, you can add them using this key.

 After filling in the JSON Template with the required data, please contact your Account Management team to register your connector application.
 If you're interested in more in-depth information on how this schema is built and why, please refer to the [general Application Install Manifest document](guides-le-applications-installing.html).

 ### LiveEngage Application Manifest Schema - Example Using the Connector API